Binned Spectral Power Loss for Improved Prediction of Chaotic Systems: Acknowledgements

 If $\mathbf{\Theta}(k) = \Theta(k)\mathbf{I}_D$, the dynamics become:

 In this case, all components of $\hat{\mathbf{f}}_\theta(k)$ are scaled by the factor, which depends on the square of the total energy $E_v(k)$ in mode $k$.
-This adaptive reweighting (based on training data) in BSP loss based on different frequency modes $k$ helps mitigate spectral bias.
+This adaptive reweighting term, {$\frac{1}{(E_v(k) + \varepsilon)^2}$ (which is} based on the training data) helps mitigate spectral bias. {Additionally, the choice of $\lambda_i$ and $\epsilon$ terms in \linkref[Algorithm]{\ref{alg:spectral_loss}} are critical to balance the contribution of different frequency bands while maintaining stability during training.} In practice, while the BSP loss effectively enhances the learning of spectral magnitudes, the MSE loss is included to provide the essential phase-alignment signal, ensuring the model's output matches the target function and not just its power spectrum.